RossoMaguire/bike24-challenge/RossoMaguireCodingChallenge/README.md

 - Helper lib for cart functions to separate concerns

 - Add more tests, solve some known bugs with slider and catch more edge cases

+- Would improve tests not use as much of `data-testid`